 Media is continually evolving, and new opportunities present themselves every year.
 Experiences may include shadowing industry professionals, internships, college visits, field trips to local production studios, guest speakers, and more.
-In recent years, freshmen have shadowed the production crew for the Windy City Bulls, sophomores have appeared on the WGN Halloween morning show and toured the studio, juniors have produced commercials for local businesses, and seniors have created magazine shows that appeared on Elgin's public access station Channel 17.
+In recent years, students have shadowed the production crew for the Windy City Bulls, have appeared on the WGN Halloween morning show and toured the studio, produced commercials for local businesses, and created magazine shows that appeared on Elgin's public access station Channel 17.
+Beacon students have opportunities to engage in work based learning on a live sports and events broadcast crew as well as film and produce documentaries reaching an international audience on streaming networks.